Community Development Block Grant

 2019 Action Plan

 As an Entitlement Community receiving annual grants on a formula basis from HUD, the Town is required to craft and adopt an annual action plan detailing the use of CDBG funds for any one program year.
 The Town's proposed 2019 Action Plan describes the CDBG-funded projects and activities for the period between April 1, 2019 and March 31, 2020.
 This coming program year will be the fifth and final of the Town's current five-year Consolidated Plan (2015-2019).

-The Town's annual entitlement grant for 2019-2020 is estimated to be approximately $396,000.
+The Town's annual entitlement grant for 2019-2020 will be approximately $398,148.
 In addition to the entitlement grant, the Town expects to have $2,000 in program income and approximately $31,420 in carryover funds from the prior program year.
 Carryover funds are the result of below-budget projects and are reallocated to eligible projects at the earliest opportunity.
-The proposed Action Plan was prepared in accordance with regulations established by HUD for CDBG entitlement communities.
+The Action Plan was prepared in accordance with regulations established by HUD for CDBG entitlement communities.

-The Proposed 2019 Annual Action Plan includes the following goals and funding objectives:
+The 2019 Annual Action Plan includes the following goals and funding objectives: